 Utility rates are an essential pocketbook issue for Maryland residents 50-plus and their families, many of whom struggle to pay their utility bills along with other household expenses like food and medicine.
 That’s why AARP Maryland is here to provide you with the information you need to help save you money on your energy bills.

 As a resident of a deregulated home energy market, you can choose an alternative to your regulated electricity and natural gas utility.
 These alternatives are called third-party energy suppliers and, in many cases, could end up costing you more money.
-Since 2010, the Wall Street Journal reports that residents from the 14 deregulated jurisdictions paid $19.2 billion more than regulated utilities.
+Since 2010, the Wall Street Journal reports that residents from the 14 deregulated jurisdictions paid $19.2 billion more to third-party energy suppliers than they would have paid to their regulated utilities.

 WHAT YOU NEED TO KNOW